-Langley Montessori School’s Lower Elementary (Grades 1 through 3) and Upper Elementary (Grades 4 through 6) both receive children already accustomed to being independent, self-motivated learners and encourages them to use their maturing reason and will to become highly productive and skilled individuals, cooperative with others, and appreciative of the world in which they live.
+Langley Montessori School’s Lower Elementary (Grades Kindergarten through grade 2) and Upper Elementary (Grades 3 through 7) both receive children already accustomed to being independent, self-motivated learners and encourages them to use their maturing reason and will to become highly productive and skilled individuals, cooperative with others, and appreciative of the world in which they live.

 Children of the elementary years have remarkable intellectual powers which are enhanced by educational resources and by the imagination of the adults around them.
 Responding to the boundless learning capacities of the elementary age, the Montessori curriculum aims not only to prepare children to perform at the BC curriculum grade level, but to achieve the highest level to which they themselves aspire.
 Therein lies its distinguishing feature:

 The curriculum follows the child and not the other way around.